satishkamavaram/mcp-test/README.md

 # mcp-test

-Repository for MCP test and experiments
+This repository is for MCP test and experiments.

+Feel free to add your notes, code, or documentation here.